How to Use Coffee Syrup

 You can even drizzle the syrup over your cooked pancakes, the same way you’d use maple syrup.

 That’s not all you can eat with coffee syrups, though.
-Flavored syrups can be used in your:
+You can use flavored syrups in your:

 Of course, you can get even more creative with coffee syrups and give them a less conventional use, such as for marinating fruits or for preparing a pickling liquid.